neuefische/wd-flipped-classroom-curriculum/sessions/css-selectors/css-selectors.md

   }
   ```

-- all inputs with the attribute type="text"
+- all links which open a new tab every time:

   ```css
   [target='_blank'] {